This page provides you information about the legal system in Hungary.

 2. Acts of Parliament

-In Hungary, Acts are adopted by the National Assembly.
-According to the Fundamental Law the rules for fundamental rights and obligations are determined by Acts.
-The National Assembly adopts Acts by a simple majority of votes (more than half of the votes of the members present), except for so-called cardinal Acts defined by the Fundamental Law, the adoption and amendment of which require a two-thirds majority of the votes of Members of the National Assembly present.
+In Hungary, Acts are adopted by the Parliament.
+The Fundamental Law requires that rules for fundamental rights and obligations are determined by Acts.
+Acts of Parliament are adopted by a simple majority of votes (more than half of the votes of the members present).
+This does not apply to so-called cardinal Acts defined by the Fundamental Law, the adoption and amendment of which require a two-thirds majority of the votes of Members of the Parliament present.

-According to the Fundamental Law cardinal Acts apply for example to citizenship, the churches, the rights of the national minorities living in Hungary, the legal status and remuneration of Members of the National Assembly and of the President of the Republic, the Constitutional Court, the local governments, the detailed rules for the use of the coat of arms and the flag, and the provisions on state decorations.
+According to the Fundamental Law cardinal Acts apply for example to citizenship, the churches, the rights of the national minorities living in Hungary, the legal status and remuneration of Members of Parliament and of the President of the Republic, the Constitutional Court, the local governments, the detailed rules for the use of the coat of arms and the flag, and the provisions on state decorations.

-According to the Fundamental Law the authorisation to recognise the binding nature of the European Union’s founding and amending Treaties, the declaration of a state of war, conclusion of peace and declaration of a state of special legal order require a two-thirds majority of the votes of all Members of the National Assembly.
+According to the Fundamental Law the authorisation to recognise the binding nature of the European Union's founding and amending Treaties, the declaration of a state of war, conclusion of peace and declaration of a state of special legal order require a two-thirds majority of the votes of all Members of Parliament.

 Prior to the adoption of Act XXXI of 1989 on the amendment of the Constitution, the Presidential Council of Hungary was authorised to issue decree laws.
 From the point of view of legislative hierarchy, decree laws still in force qualify as regulations at the same level as Acts.